Hazeta Slonimskaya: Crackdown and Suspension

 On November 9, 2020, the house of the founder of the newspaper Anna Volodarshchuk and the editorial office of Hazeta Slonimskaya were searched, computers and other storage media were taken away, and work was paralyzed.
 As a result of that, the November 11 issue of Hazeta Slonimskaya was not published for the first time in 23 years.
 Anna Volodarshchuk left Belarus due to the threat of criminal prosecution.

 On November 18, 2020, Anna Volodarshchuk reported that it became impossible to publish the newspaper in conditions of violence, so Hazeta Slonimskaya suspended its publication for six months.
 In the assessment of the chairman of the Belarusian Association of Journalists Andrey Bastunets, the crackdown on Hazeta Slonimskaya confirms the pressure of the authorities on the regional press.

+At the beginning of May 2021, a notification was sent to the Ministry of Information about the resumption of the newspaper's publication.
+On 24 May the ministry included it in the register of printed media.
+However, the newspaper could not be printed, as several printing houses refused to print the circulation.